cgradwohl/Sluggit/README.md

 ## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.
+Run `ng g component <component-name>` to generate a new component.

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
-Needed to push to heroku.
-[Heroku](https://dashboard.heroku.com/).
+Run `ng build` to build the project into the public folder.
+(Used to deploy to heroku)

-Note package.json postinstall script

 ## Running unit tests